bennettj12/personal-portfolio/src/components/data/MD/chess-engine.md

 ## Project Overview

-One of my C.S. courses near the end of my program was a larger group project in which we needed to collaborate on a project of our choice.
+One of my C.S. courses near the end of my program included a larger project in which we needed to collaborate on a project of our choice.
 Together, despite the fact that none of us were all that into chess, we decided it might be a fun and interesting challenge to build a chess app.

 We had a general goal which would allow for some division of labor, the app would have a React/web-based frontend and the engine itself would be written in Java.
 To connect these parts, we decided to use Spring to build a REST API.